Koheinn/My_Portfolio/README.md

-# 🌌 Heinn Htet Zan | 5D Data & AI Portfolio
+# 🌌 Heinn Htet Zan's Portfolio

 An immersive, intelligent digital portfolio highlighting the intersection of Data Science, AI, and Software Engineering.
 Built with modern React, Three.js, and Framer Motion.